 Have you lost your mind Brittany?
 This looks like a Christmas tutorial in May?
 No, I haven’t lost my mind and yes, this is May (for those of us who have lost track of the days.
 But, this is the perfect project for anyone who has a simple birdhouse that needs sprucing up for those discerning House Hunter birds.

-Today’s DIY gift idea has several uses.
-I created this little painted birdhouse to function as a tree topper, but you could slip a little battery powered candle inside and have an instant luminary.
-Or forgo drilling a hole in the bottom at all and add a hook to have a fully functional birdhouse for those bird watchers on your list.
+Although I created this little painted birdhouse to function as a tree topper, you can forgo drilling a hole in the bottom and add a hook to have a fully functional birdhouse for those bird watchers in your home.

 - Spray primer

 - 5/8 inch drill bit (for tree topper only)

 - Plastic dropcloth (I used disposable tablecloths because they are cheap and smaller in size)

 - Screw eye hook for hanging,

 Spray prime the unfinished birdhouse and allow it to dry thoroughly.